AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructors-in-a-live-hub-session.md

 From the room, you can:

 * Configure learner permissions, such as enabling screen sharing and whiteboard access.
-View [Manage room settings as an Instructor](./manage-settings.md)
+View [Manage room settings as an Instructor](./manage-settings.md) for more information.

 * Create polls in advance using AI-generated icebreakers or your own questions.
-View [Create and launch a poll](./create-and-launch-a-poll.md#create-a-poll-using-ai)
+View [Create and launch a poll](./create-and-launch-a-poll.md#create-a-poll-using-ai) for more information.

 * Build quizzes (multiple choice or multiple answer) for engagement and assessment.
-View [Create and manage a quiz](./create-and-manage-a-quiz.md#create-a-quiz)
+View [Create and manage a quiz](./create-and-manage-a-quiz.md#create-a-quiz) for more information.

 * Set up Miro to enable real-time collaboration and brainstorming.
 View [Share a whiteboard](./share-a-whiteboard.md#share-miro-and-other-external-whiteboards) for more information.